 The District will install a plug in the two-way cleanout to prevent flow in the service line.
 Billing suspension begins when the plug is installed.
 Only the District may remove the plug.
 It is the customer's responsibility to notify the District, in writing, at least two (2) business days prior to the customer's desired date for return to service.
 In the event that the plug is removed before the District receives such a request for removal of it, the customer shall be charged for sewer service from the date of billing suspension through the date the plug was found removed.
-No voluntary suspension of service may exceed eight consecutive months, nor may a service be voluntarily suspended for more than eight total months per calendar year.
-[Resolution Nos.
-709, 782, 861]
+No voluntary suspension of service

-Committee-current policy allows for customers to be in billing suspension indefinitely (we have some at 10+ years).
+Comment [JC12]: Addition per Investment Committee-current policy allows for customers to be in billing suspension indefinitely (we have some at 10+ years).